rice4Dome/riceAS.github.io/_posts/Os/A/2022-11-15-OsALDH7~OsALDH7B6~ALDH7B7.md

 * **Key message**
     + These pigments started to accumulate in the late seed developmental stage, the time when OsALDH7 expression began to increase significantly
     + Interestingly, endosperms from the osaldh7 null mutants accumulated brown pigments during desiccation and storage
-    + Using diﬀerential display RT-PCR and cDNA library screening, a full-length aldehyde dehydrogenase cDNA (ALDH7B7) was isolated from rice leaves infected by incompatible race of blast fungus Magnaporthe grisea
+    + Using diÃÂÃÂ¯ÃÂÃÂ¬ÃÂÃÂerential display RT-PCR and cDNA library screening, a full-length aldehyde dehydrogenase cDNA (ALDH7B7) was isolated from rice leaves infected by incompatible race of blast fungus Magnaporthe grisea
     + ALDH7B7 expression was induced by blast fungus infection, ultraviolet, mechanical wound in rice leaves and was not detected in untreated rice organs
     + The function of ALDH7B7 in the interaction process between blast fungus and rice is discussed
     + These results suggest that OsALDH7 is involved in removing various aldehydes formed by oxidative stress during seed desiccation